farskid/InstaGrid-JS/README.md

 __`render`:__ Renders 6 resulting image parts into the `result_container` element.
 It also accepts a callback that runs after all images been rendered to the DOM.

 __`getSources`:__ Returns an array of 6 image objects with `src`  and `position` properties.
 The `position` property is an object containing `top`, `left` and `order` props of the image in order.

+## Development

+Clone the repository and run `yarn start` or `npm start` inside the clone.
+This will create a local server on port 4000.
+Visit the test case by heading to localhost:4000 in your browser.

 ---
 MIT licensed.
 Credit: Farskid (Farzad YZ)